10 Important Facts You Should Know About The Anglo-Saxons

 1. Anglo-Saxon coins

-It is also quite interesting to note that between 991 and 1018, the Anglo-Saxon kings of England paid Viking invaders 2.8 million troy oz in silver coins.
+It is also quite interesting to note the fact that between 991 and 1018, the Anglo-Saxon kings of England paid an important economic tribute to the Viking invaders worth circa 2.8 million troy oz in silver coins.
 This explains why today there are still more Anglo-Saxon silver coins in Denmark than in England.

 Documentation sources and external links: